cacophony-wj/LeS/README.md

 ## Wildcat Combat

-_Disable Bow Interrupts_

-_Bow Attacks Cost: 0 Stamina_

-_Disable Pulled/Held Bow Stamina Cost_

-_AGO_ has alternatives for all of these.

-Scroll down a bit and find
+Be sure to press

-_Disable Timed Block_
+_Disable Dynamic Combat_

-The mechanic in _Ultimate Combat_ is better.
+Because it causes a lot of weird sheathing / unsheathing loops with CGO, conflicts with AGO's native bow stamina and interrupt mechanics, and also doesn't play well with Ultimate Combat's Timed Block.

-Lastly, scroll back up and under _Difficulty_ hit _Allow Wildcat to Manage Difficulty_
+Under _Difficulty_ hit _Allow Wildcat to Manage Difficulty_ so you don't have overpowered followers.

 ## Defeat